 The following additional information is disclosed in accordance with Section 4.10 of the Australian Stock Exchange Ltd Listing rules in respect of listed public companies only.

-The following information is supplied as at 22 September 2004
+The following information is supplied as at 22 September 2004 a.
+Distribution of Shareholders (ASX Code: RHT)Ordinary Shares

 1. Analysis of Shareholdings